wbuchwalter/ng2-redux/docs/intro-tutorial.md

 Instead, all changes to an application's state are made using one or more 'reducer' functions.

-In effect, we're modeling our applications behavior as a collection of events (or `Actions`) over time, combined with an initial state.
+In effect, we're modeling our application's behaviour as a collection of events (or `Actions`) over time, combined with an initial state.

 Actions typically represent things a user has done; however they can also represent